minishmaker/randomizer/RandomizerCore/README.md

 This version: `0.7.0a`

+Please see the [releases](https://github.com/minishmaker/randomizer/releases) page for the latest version.

 Version 0.7 has been long overdue, this latest release is all thanks to newly added members of Team Minish Maker.
+Over the last 1.5 years we have been testing and privately implementing ideas that haven't been available to anyone outside of our Discord community.
+This release is the combination of all these little bits of work into one of the biggest feature updates seen in a randomizer.

+#### What is new in 0.7?

+UI overhaul:
+- More Tabs and Grouped settings, much cleaner and user friendly design.
+- File addresses are saved so you don't have to reselect your ROM each time you start the program.
+- Tooltips: Mouse over any option to read a description.
+- Settings Strings added.
+	- Generate a string from the settings you choose, send to other people or save for later.
+	- Load a string entered to activate those settings.
+- `.bps` patcher added.
+	- Create a sharable `.bps` file of your generated seed to share with other people.
+	- Load a `.bps` file given to you to play a seed someone else made.

+All the following settings have Tooltips that fully explain their function:
+- New Key settings: Vanilla, In Dungeon, Keasy and Keysanity.
+	- Small Keys, Big Keys, and Maps&Compasses are independent.
+	- New Option: Regional Dungeon items.
+	- New Option: Inter Dungeon shuffle.
+- Fusions overhaul: Gold, Red, Blue and Green Kinstone Fusions are independent.
+	- Each type can be: Removed, Vanilla, Combined, or Completed.
+	- New Option: Defickle Fusers.
+	- New Option: Seeded Shared Fusion Pool.
+- Fusion Cutscene Setting Fixes.
+	- New Option: Always show the map after fusing.
+- "Reqiured Number of Dungeons" added to requirements for Dark Hyrule Castle.
+- New Option: Open World:
+	- Removes all temporary obstacles, Blocks, Bomb Walls, Doors... you name it and its opened.
+- New Section: Trick requirements:
+	- ~20 Tricks used while playing the game, These can be toggled to choose if they should be considered by the logic or left as optional out of logic plays.
+	- Ranges from simple strats like using dust to blow away dust instead of the gust jar, all the way up to difficult strats like using a sword and a bomb to skip cloning at the Canon rooms in DHC.

+- New Option: Item Pool Settings.
+	- Plentiful: Extra copies of important items are added to the pool.
+	- Balanced: Normal item pool.
+	- Reduced: Unnecessary items removed.
+- New Option: Fun Junk items
+- New Option: No Logic
+- New Option: Items can lock themselves.
+- New Option: NonElement Dungeons options:
+	- Standard.
+	- Unrequired: No items found in these dungeons are needed to beat the game.
+	- Barren: No Major items can be found in these dungeons at all.
+- New Option: Heart Pieces and Containers are randomized.
+(Previously always on, now a togglable setting)
+- Obscure Spots is split into three different settings: Special Pots, Dig Spots, Underwater Spots
+- New Option: Random Bottle contents.
+- New Option: Golden Enemies can have randomized items.
+- New Option: Visible items are collectable from a distance.
+- New Option: Maximum Health.
+- New Option: Hero Mode.
+- New Option: Damage Multiplier.
+- New Option: Homewarp on Sleep option.
+- New Option: Use boots while Minish sized.
+- New Option: Item Text Display added.
+- New Option: Firerod dev tool.
+- Music Options: Vanilla, Pokémon Emerald, Disabled.
+- Select button to use Ocarina without equiping.
+- Text speed on newly created files preset to `FAST`
+- Spoiler Log restructure with better names and more logical order
+- Version number is displayed on the File Select screen.

+- Traps activated are counted and displayed in the credit stats.
+	- Traps have smart disguises that depend on settings.
+- Refill Hearts and Fairies have been added to the item pool as junk items.
+- Door mimics added to credit stats.
+- Dojo tutorial cutscenes skipped.
+- Café sprite bug fixed.
+- Fixed the `Đig Butterfly` display.
+- Fixed the Village curtain opening if you have Earth Elements.
+- Fixed a bug where rupee count isn't displayed.
+- Resolve some attempted fixes in `Disable Glitches`

 #### Why version 0.7 but not 1.0?